Tharun0707/Solving-a-Markov-Decision-Process-using-Policy-Iteration/README.md

 ## Inference

-The Policy Iteration algorithm successfully found the optimal policy and optimal state-value function for the FrozenLake environment.
-By changing the discount factor to γ = 0.99, the algorithm still converged successfully, but the state-value function changed slightly because future rewards were given a little less importance.
-The optimal policy remained the same for this environment.
+Policy Iteration successfully finds an optimal policy for the FrozenLake environment.
+The algorithm repeatedly evaluates the current policy and improves it by selecting the action with the highest expected value.
+The process stops when the policy becomes stable, indicating that further policy improvement does not change the selected actions.